kmtrebacz/peog/README.md

 PEOG
 ===========

-PEOG written in Rust, python code generator that checks if input is odd or even.
-Code example from it looks like this:
+PEOG written in Rust, python code generator.
+It generate the code that checks if input is odd or even.
+The example of generated code from it looks like this:
 ```python
 [...]
 elif input == 32: